tolaseadegbite/small_chops_shop/README.md

 See project: https://small-chops-shop.fly.dev/

-An MVP version for a food ordering website

 ## The Problem

-1. The food business sells different types of food, with each food items categorized in a menu.
-Customers can purchase either by walking into the physical store or by ordering on whatsapp, instagram or facebook.
-However, these has been working but not efficient because:

-- Potential customers doubts the legitimacy of business
+1. My client's finger food business operating in Nigeria faced inefficiencies in their sales process, which relied on physical store visits, WhatsApp, Instagram, and Facebook orders.
+Key pain points included:

+- Legitimacy concerns among potential customers
-- Selection of food items through different categories is stressful
+- Cumbersome food item selection through various categories
-- No records of purchased products
-- Distractions by products from other business competitors / Advertisements
+- Distractions from competitors' products and advertisements
-- Ordering on social media is time consuming compared to web or mobile applications
+- Inefficient social media ordering process
-- Can't customise your shop
-- Less features

-2. The adoption of a different payment processor than Stripe is another issue that needs to be resolved in this project.
-The reason being the restriction of Stripe in some African countries including Nigeria.
+- Limited customization options

+2. Payment gateway for online purchase

 ## The Solution

-Worked with the client to understand the website needs and used the input to provide efficient solutions to the listed problems and derive from it logic for the application.

-The solution needed to be simple, easy to maintain and operate, and deliver a more seamless flow and experience for both admin and consumers.
-It needed to use cutting-edge technology while keeping monthly costs to a minimum.
+Collaborating closely with the client, I identified key requirements and developed effective solutions to address the aforementioned challenges.
+The goal was to create a simple, easy-to-maintain, and cost-effective solution that would enhance the user experience for both administrators and customers.

+## Technical Solution

+To achieve this, I selected:
-I opted on Ruby on Rails as a suitable technology since it allows for rapid development and its REST framework has all of the necessary capabilities.
-I chose a PostgreSQL database because it is reliable and works well with Ruby on Rails and Fly.io, which host the production application.
-Finally, I chose to use Hotwire as frontend framework, Paystack payment processor and Amazon S3 for image hosting.
+- Ruby on Rails as the suitable technology for rapid development and its robust REST framework capabilities
+- PostgreSQL as the reliable database management system, compatible with Ruby on Rails and Fly.io, the production application host
+- Hotwire as the frontend framework for efficient and seamless user interaction
+- Designed and implemented a seamless integration with Paystack, a leading alternative payment processor, to circumvent Stripe's geographical restrictions and expand payment capabilities in African markets, ensuring uninterrupted service delivery and enhanced customer experience
+- Amazon S3 for secure and scalable image hosting

 ### Features

 The application has the following features:
-- Authentication
+- Authentication and Authorization: Secure user authentication and authorization mechanisms to ensure only authorized access to administrative functions
-- Admin can perform CRUD applications for products, categories, banners
+- Admin Panel: A custom-built admin panel enabling administrators to perform CRUD (Create, Read, Update, Delete) operations on products, categories, and banners
-- Customers can create and delete reviews
+- Customer Reviews: Customers can create and delete reviews, fostering a community-driven platform
-- Customers can add products to wishlists
+- Wishlists: Customers can add products to wishlists, enhancing their shopping experience
-- Filter food items by category
+- Product Filtering: Intuitive filtering functionality allowing customers to browse food items by category
-- ActiveStorage for image uploads
-- Amazon S3 for image hosting
+- Image Management: Image uploads using ActiveStorage and Amazon S3 for secure and scalable image hosting
+- User Permissions: Customers can only delete their own reviews and view their wishlists, ensuring data integrity and privacy
 - Custom admin panel for authorised users
 - User authorization.
 Customers can only delete their reviews, see all their wishlists
-- Bootstrap 5 framework for styling
+- CSS Framework: Bootstrap 5 ensures a responsive and visually appealing user interface
-- Checkout
-- Payment gateway with Paystack (a subsidiary of Stripe)
-- Webhook testing with Ngrok
-- Controller and Integration tests
+- Frontend Framework: Hotwire and Stimulus for dynamic and interactive user interface, providing a seamless user experience
+- Checkout and Payment: Seamless checkout process integrated with Paystack for secure payment processing
+- Testing Framework: Comprehensive testing suite, including controller and integration tests, guarantees application stability and performance

 ### Dependencies